Religious Studies

 Religion and Life

 As a Catholic School providing students with full time education at Post 16, we run our Religion and Life course for all students who do not study A Level Religious Studies.
-This course is designed by us and is an in depth study of the ethical, philosophical, faith and cultural issues within contemporary society, challenging students to think critically and engage with pressing issues in our current societal landscape.
-In Year 12, we centre the Religion and Life programme on Catholic Social Teaching.
+This course is bespoke and is an in-depth study of the ethical, philosophical, faith and cultural issues within contemporary society, challenging students to think critically and engage with pressing issues in our current societal landscape.
+We centre the Religion and Life programme on Catholic Social Teaching.
 It encourages them to expand on their learning from KS4 and develop a whole host of interdisciplinary skills.
 We are confident that this course gives students the opportunity to think about their own place in the world preparing them for their next steps in life.
+In 2025, our CSI Report stated that “Students value the opportunity to discuss ethical issues and Catholic Social Teaching.”

 Care for Creation